Read chapters

 "Mother."

-"Don't 'mother' me, Alex.
-You're one of the best the ton has to offer.
+"Do not 'mother' me, Alex.
+You are one of the best the ton has to offer.
 I stand by it."

 "Enough of this.
 How did she make a lasting impression?
 Is she beautiful?"